 Why Structured Interviews are Critical [Win at Hiring in 2021]

-What Are Structured Interviews?
+What are Structured Interviews?

 How Does a Structured Interview Process Improve Hiring?

-- It is more efficient
+- Lastly, it is more efficient

 How Do You Create a Structured Interview?